 To get the maximum benefit from hybrid working, you should examine:

-- Organisation goals – consider what your organisation’s objectives are and how hybrid working could support you to achieve your targets.
+Consider what your organisation’s objectives are and how hybrid working could support you in achieving your targets.

-- Data protection duties – securing sensitive data can be more challenging when employees divide their work time between home and the office.
-Create a policy outlining how to manage data in the workplace, at home and when commuting between the two.
+Securing sensitive data can be more challenging when employees divide their work time between home and the office.
+Create a policy outlining how to manage data in the workplace, at home, and when commuting between the two.
 Provide training to all staff on their data protection responsibilities.
 Read the Information Commissioner’s Office guidance on data protection and working from home.

-- Health and safety responsibilities – employers must ensure the health, safety and wellbeing of their staff when working from home and in the workplace.
+Employers must ensure the health, safety, and wellbeing of their staff when working from home and in the workplace.
 Employers have a duty of care and must carry out a health and safety risk assessment for all staff.

 How to introduce hybrid working